brown-bnc/xnat-tools/README.md

 ### Installation:

-We first need to install the dcm2niix dependency
+We first need to install the dcm2niix .
+This is a dependency of Heudiconv, that doesn't get installed by Heudiconv itself

 ```
 brew install dcm2niix